ZviBaratz/phd/_sources/chapters/labbing/results.md

 The integration of references to files and database access to metadata information is handled using reusable {{Django}} apps and conforms with the {{Django}} framework's general design philosophy.
 Other than reusability, encapsulation of domain-specific logic also contributes to both the maintainability and extensibility of the code-base.

+(labbing:results:apps:django-analyses)=
+### *django_analyses*

+{{djangoanalyses}} provides database-driven analysis registration and execution management (see the {{djangoanalyses}} container, highlighted in red in {numref}`labbing-schema`).

+(labbing:results:apps:django-analyses:analysis)=
+#### Analysis Integration

+Analysis interfaces (i.e. Python classes or functions used to initialize the execution of an analysis) are registered with a particular analysis version, which represents it in the database and holds references to the appropriate input and output specifications.
+When an analysis version is executed, a new run instance is created to combine the information about the analysis version with the provided inputs and eventually outputs (or traceback information, if an exception was raised).

+Node instances are used as execution templates and provide a constant reference to runs of a specific analysis version with a particular configuration.
+Controlled execution of analyses with {{Celery}} is handled by providing nodes with input data and returning the created (or existing) run instances.

+(labbing:results:apps:django-analyses:pipeline)=
+#### Pipeline Integration

+Pipelines, or workflows, may be registered in the database as a sequence of pipes.
+Each pipe describes the flow of data from one node's output to another node's input specification.
+A dedicated "pipeline runner" class is provided by the app to control the ordered execution of nodes according to the dependecies outlined by the pipes.

+For more information about {{djangoanalyses}} and complete usage examples, see the app's <span class="muted-ref">[documentation site](https://django-analyses.readthedocs.io/)</span> (available at https://django-analyses.readthedocs.io/).

 (labbing:results:apps:django-dicom)=
 ### *django_dicom*